Gas-rich ultra-diffuse galaxies: alleviating the MOND tension with hyperconical modified gravity: Sample

 \section{Sample}

 The sample consists of the six isolated \HI-bearing UDGs analysed by \citet{ManceraPina2020}, all originally identified in the ALFALFA survey by \citet{Leisman2017}.
 For AGC~114905, the updated outer circular speed ($v_{\rm obs}$) is adopted from \citet{ManceraPina2022}.
+The most recent resolved discussion of this galaxy is given by \citet{ManceraPina2024}, especially regarding the role of inclination and the full rotation-curve decomposition.
 They have baryonic masses $M_{\rm bar}$ near $10^9\,\mathrm{M_\odot}$, large gas fractions and extended discs.
+Quantitatively, their gas-to-stellar mass ratios span $M_{\rm gas}/M_\star \simeq 2.4$--$29.1$, their optical scale lengths range from $1.79$ to $4.15$ kpc, and their outer kinematic radii cover $r_{\rm sys}\simeq 8.0$--$10.8$ kpc.
 Previous analyses already showed that these galaxies are difficult to reconcile with standard MOND prescriptions, especially when their low outer circular speeds are compared with the baryonic mass inferred from the gas-rich discs \citep{ManceraPina2019,ManceraPina2020,ManceraPina2022}.
 The cold gas mass in these systems is usually estimated from the integrated 21-cm \HI\ line flux and then corrected for helium; in the underlying data compilation, the baryonic mass is dominated by the gas component.
 Table~\ref{tab:sample} summarizes the main observed properties of the sample, with central values and uncertainty intervals of $\log M_{\rm bar}$ and $v_{\rm obs}$ at the outermost measured radius $r_{\rm sys}$.

+These six galaxies define the homogeneous likelihood sample used in this study.
+Although AGC~114905 has the best resolved rotation curve in the sample, it is treated here through the same outer-radius statistic as the other five galaxies in order to keep the comparison homogeneous.
+Resolved Apertif data provide additional examples of UDG-like systems with resolved kinematics \citep{Siljeg2024}, but these are kept as a separate exploratory extension rather than folded into the main six-galaxy likelihood.